Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 Water filters remove many contaminants, including heavy metals like lead and mercury, organic chemicals like pesticides and VOCs, chlorine, microorganisms like bacteria and protozoa, and turbidity.
 The specific contaminants removed depend on the filtration method.

-Why is water filtration important?
+Why is water filtration necessary?